Question: Can our club hold a raffle, 50/50, or Share the Wealth draw?

-Answer: The following is not to be considered legal advice but a layman's guidance based on readily available government documentation.
+The following is not to be considered legal advice, but a layman's guidance based on readily available government documentation.

-In Canada, raffles and 50/50 draws are considered gambling because participants have to pay for a chance to win a prize.
+In Canada, raffles and 50/50 draws are considered gambling because participants must pay for a chance to win a prize.
 Gambling is prohibited by Criminal Code 207 unless licensed by the respective province or municipality.
 A licensed charitable organization may use the proceeds for a charitable purpose.

 Key excerpts from government documentation as of May 2024: